A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: Two PCSEL models and BIC states

-Throughout this study, we concentrate on four fundamental quasi-TE modes that are common to both Types I and II PhC patterns and are well established in the literature\cite{inoue2022general,liang2011three,liang2011three,noda2023high}, as the most relevant modes in standard PCSELs with TE-polarized optical gain.
-These eigenmodes and their associated photonic bands are conventionally denoted as A, B, C, and D, with their fourfold multiplicity originating from the rotational $C_4$ symmetry of the underlying square lattice.
-In a broader context of photonic-crystal theory, band-edge modes A and B with zero in-plane quasimomentum (i.e., at the central $\Gamma$ point of the reciprocal space) are classified as symmetry-protected bound states in the continuum (BIC)\cite{hsu2016bound,lee2012observation,zhao2023large,li2025observation}.
+Throughout this study, we focus on four fundamental quasi-TE guided resonance modes common to both Type I and Type II PhC patterns and well established in the literature\cite{inoue2022general,liang2011three,liang2011three,noda2023high}, as the most relevant modes in standard PCSELs with TE-polarized optical gain.
+These modes and their associated photonic bands are conventionally denoted as A, B, C, and D, with their fourfold multiplicity originating from the $C_4$ rotational symmetry of the underlying square lattice.
+In a broader context of photonic-crystal theory, band-edge eigenstates A and B, located at the second-order $\Gamma$ point of the photonic band structure, are classified as at-$\Gamma$ symmetry-protected bound states in the continuum (BIC)\cite{hsu2016bound,wang2024optical,zhao2023large,li2025observation,yang2014analytical}.
 These states exhibit infinite quality factors, as they do not couple to free-space radiation owing to their symmetry mismatch with existing radiative channels.
-In theory, the symmetry-protected BICs are immune to perturbations preserving the underlying symmetry of the lattice, which is the case for the Type I lattice with one circularly symmetric hole.
-In contrast, the two holes of the Type II lattice break the rotational $C_4$ symmetry of the square lattice, thus lifting the symmetry protection and forcing the band-edge BIC states A and B to radiate at the $\Gamma$ point.
-In real devices, fabrication-induced distortions of the PhC pattern render the Q factors of modes A and B finite, even for the Type I lattice.
-In that case, the more precise term "quasi-BIC state" is used, accounting for a weak power leakage into free space.
-As will be evident from the numerical results presented below, rigorous simulations likewise yield finite Q factors.
-Moreover, the numerical data show for the Type I PCSEL that the radiation constants $\alpha_{\text{A,B}}$ , which are inversely proportional to the respective Q-factors, are exponentially growing with the hole filling factor $ff$.
-This suggests that a certain symmetry-protection effect takes place only at sufficiently small hole diameters.
+In theory, symmetry-protected BICs are immune to perturbations preserving the underlying symmetry of the lattice, which is the case for the Type I lattice with one circularly symmetric hole.
+In contrast, the two holes of the Type II lattice break the $C_4$ rotational symmetry of the square lattice, thus lifting the symmetry protection and forcing the band-edge BIC states A and B to radiate at the second-order $\Gamma$ point.
+In real devices, fabrication-induced distortions of the PCSEL stack geometry, particularly of the PhC hole pattern, render the Q factors of modes A and B finite, even in the Type I lattice.
+In this case, the more precise term “quasi-BIC state” is used to account for a high yet finite Q factor of the mode.
+As will be demonstrated in the Type I PCSEL study below, rigorous numerical methods likewise yield finite Q factors for at-$\Gamma$ BIC states for two independent reasons: (i) finite mesh discretization of the ideal circular hole shape, which inevitably breaks the symmetry protection (but can be mitigated by further mesh refinement), and (ii) the proximity of the BIC effective index to that of the optical cladding, which results in weak mode confinement and leakage.